 - Co-funding requirements are 50 percent from a private company or other non-academic party.

-- The project parties must be legal entities, not sole proprietorships or other unsuitable company forms.
+- The project parties are legal persons, not sole proprietorships or other unacceptable company forms.

 - At least two organisations must participate as project parties, of which at least one must come from either a private company or a public-sector organisation.

-- International project participants do not receive any part of the grant.
+- International project participants are not recipients of any portion of the grant.

-- The project description is written in the template provided below Templates on this page.
+- The project description is written in the template provided.
+Template Project description (word) , 68.6 kB.